Skip to Content

 The entrance fee includes a guided tour, which is actually really interesting, focusing not just on the beautiful house but also on the figure of Jim Thompson, who reportedly once served as a spy, and later mysteriously disappeared in the Cameron Highlands of Malaysia.

-Jim Thompson House Museum Opening Hours: 9 am to 6 pm daily
+Jim Thompson House Museum Opening Hours: Daily from 10 AM to 5 PM.

-Jim Thompson House Museum Entrance Fee: 200 baht for adults over 22 and 100 baht for younger visitors (free for children under 10)
+Jim Thompson House Museum Entrance Fee: 200 baht for adults, 100 baht for visitors between 10 and 22 years old.
+Entrance is free for children under 10.

 Visit The Erawan Museum